Ford sees weaker-than-expected fourth quarter, uncertainty in 2019

 “Until we see how some of these things begin to play out ... we want to be a little prudent in terms of how specific we are,” Shanks said.
 “But do we think we should improve the business this year?
 Absolutely.”

-Among headwinds cited by Ford were tariffs and high commodity costs, both of which also impacted its 2018 earnings.
-Shanks said Ford expects tariffs imposed by the United States and China, and the impact of higher steel and aluminum costs, to hurt profits by about $700 million this year.
+Ford expects tariffs imposed by the United States and China, and the impact of higher costs for steel and aluminum, to hurt profits by about $700 million this year, Shanks said.

 Helping the company will be new product rollouts, including the Ford Ranger pickup truck and Explorer sport utility vehicle, its restructuring initiatives, a recovery in China, and the redesign of its money-losing European operations.

 Ford said it expects 2018 adjusted earnings of $1.30 a share on revenue of $160.3 billion.
-In October, the Detroit area automaker said it expected to earn in the range of $1.30 to $1.50 per share while analysts were expecting $1.33 per share, Refinitiv IBES data showed.
+In October, the Detroit area automaker said it expected operating earnings in the range of $1.30 to $1.50 per share while analysts were expecting $1.33 per share, Refinitiv IBES data showed.

 For the fourth quarter, Ford expects adjusted earnings of 30 cents a share, below the 32 cents analysts were expecting.